ahmedskulj00/react-crypto-info/README.md

-## A simple site to check details of most popular cryptocurrencies.
+## A simple site to check details about popular cryptocurrencies.
 ### This app was made in React.js., as I wanted to practice fetching api data using this powerful framework.

 ### Technologies used while making this app: